tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 apt install haveged
 ```

 **Technical Details**: Docker Compose uses the internal pseudo-random number generators of the machine.
-But in a freshly installed/created cloud server it might not have enough of that "randomness".
-And that could make the Docker Compose commands to hang forever waiting for enough "randomness" to use. `haveged` prevents/fixes that issue.
+But in a freshly installed/created cloud server, it might not have enough of that "randomness".
+And that could make the Docker Compose commands hang forever waiting for enough "randomness" to use. `haveged` prevents/fixes that issue.

 After that, you can check that Docker Compose works correctly.

 ## Docker Compose files

-For all the detailed explanation of the Docker Compose files, [check the video recording](https://traefik.io/resources/traefik-fastapi-kuberrnetes-ai-ml/?utm_campaign=Influencer:%20Sebastian%20Ramirez,%20FastAPI%20&utm_content=155438367&utm_medium=social&utm_source=twitter&hss_channel=tw-4890312130).
+For all the detailed explanations of the Docker Compose files, [check the video recording](https://traefik.io/resources/traefik-fastapi-kuberrnetes-ai-ml/?utm_campaign=Influencer:%20Sebastian%20Ramirez,%20FastAPI%20&utm_content=155438367&utm_medium=social&utm_source=twitter&hss_channel=tw-4890312130).

 Make sure you update the domains from `example.com` to use yours, and the email to register with Let's Encrypt, you will receive notifications about your expiring certificates in that email.

-Also make sure you add the right **DNS records** for your main application, and for the Traefik dashboard, and update them in the Docker Compose files accordingly.
+Also, make sure you add the right **DNS records** for your main application, and for the Traefik dashboard, and update them in the Docker Compose files accordingly.

-Here are the Docker Compose files are for you to copy them easily.
+Here are the Docker Compose files if you want to easily copy them.

 * `docker-compose.traefik.yml`: